 - Integrators Need Business Data Know-How.
 What’s more, data integration teams need both business data know-how and the technical skills to implement.
 Without this know-how, data may get transferred without any technical error, but it may not be understood by the receiving organization.

-As described above, data integration is complicated!
+Today, business-to-business data integration is complicated!
 Worse, it takes too long and in many cases the data that is sent is not understood by the receiving organization Here’s why:

 2. Emerging Tech to Make Data Integrations Understandable, Secure, And High Velocity.